How to Use a Cream Hair Butter Conditioner

 They are also great to use sparingly for any hair type prone to flyaways.
 A good example is graying hair.
 Although gray hair may feel coarse or wiry, the actual structure of the strand has not changed.
 The hair follicles produce less natural oil which makes gray hair drier giving it that wiry texture.

-The most important thing about using a hair butter is to make sure it is distributed evenly.
-Sectioning your hair into layers, a top and bottom layer, can make distribution easier.
+The most important thing about using a hair butter is to use make sure you are using a small amount and that it is distributed evenly.
+If your hair is thick, sectioning your hair into a top and bottom layer can make distribution easier.
 The thicker or coarser your hair the more layers you may need.

 When applying a hair butter, focus on areas that need extra TLC like the hair ends since they are far from the scalp and lack natural oils.